Will the narcissist be any happier with the new person?

 Others have done this before you.
 You can and will be happy again.

 Unlike the narcissist, they do not find real happiness; they fake it and never make it, as they always look for external sources of happiness; they never look inwards.
 They always look externally for blame, so they never learn to look internally for change.

-Karma hits the narcissist every time as they circle around and around, never achieve, they are so miserable and insecure, with extremely low self-esteem on the inside.
-You can not help them, as they don’t see themselves as the problem, to the narcissist it’s always someone else that’s caused it.
+Karma hits the narcissist every time as they circle around and around, never achieving.
+They are so miserable and insecure, with extremely low self-esteem on the inside.
+You can not help them, as they don’t see themselves as the problem.
+To the narcissist, it’s always someone else that’s caused it.

 You have people with low self-esteem that put on a mask and destroy people to feel better within, never learning, never evolving, never changing, always blaming, always hurting and looking for revenge, part of that revenge they often move on fast with someone you knew, or they move very close by.

-Then people with low self-esteem, that try to raise people, help people, so they don’t feel as low as they ever did, that learn from past mistakes, grow, heal, stay single until they are ready, becoming at one and happy within themselves, faking it something until they make it.
-Once they make it they give it their all and their best, even if they make mistakes, because they don’t want you to hurt how they hurt, and they take care of themselves first to give the best of themselves, with newfound beliefs, standards and boundaries to protect themselves.
+Then people with low self-esteem that try to raise people, help people so they don’t feel as low as they ever did, that learn from past mistakes, grow, heal, stay single until they are ready, becoming at one and happy within themselves, faking it until they make it.
+Once they make it, they give it their all and their best, even if they make mistakes, because they don’t want you to hurt how they hurt, and they take care of themselves first to give the best of themselves, with newfound beliefs, standards and boundaries to protect themselves.

-Walk free, enjoy life, love yourself again, the narcissist can not and will not change, even if one ever did, it’ll not be the person you fell in love with, you fell in love with a fake person who mirrored you in everything you do, you actually fell in love with you, you can do this again.
+Walk free, enjoy life, and love yourself again.
+The narcissist can not and will not change.
+Even if one ever did, it’ll not be the person you fell in love with.
+You fell in love with a fake person who mirrored you in everything you do.
+You actually fell in love with yourself.
+You can do this again.
 Trust in yourself.